0x5ubt13/myToolkit/autoEnum/README.md

 - [x] Hide many of the notifications behind an optional verbose flag
 - [ ] Finish the core script
 - [ ] Test thoroughly
+- [ ] Link each wrapped tool on README to their repos
 - [ ] Containerise
 - [ ] Improve the way output is presented to terminal
 - [ ] Convert to POSIX compliant